constellation-daq/Constellation/docs/operator_guide/concepts/controller.md

 `a = 1` for the first measurement and `a = 2` in the subsequent measurement.
 The final measurement will set `b = 5` as well as parameter `a = 99` to its original value initially read from the satellite.

-When implementing queues manually e.g. through a Python script [as described in the How-To Guide](../howtos/scanning_python.md).
+When implementing queues manually e.g. through a Python script [as described in the How-To Guide](../howtos/scanning_python.md), the original value has to be cached and reconfigured by the script.